pivotal/docs-tap/prerequisites.hbs.md

 ## <a id='k8s-cluster-reqs'></a>Kubernetes cluster requirements

-Installation requires Kubernetes cluster v 1.26, v1.27, v1.28 or v1.29 on one of the following Kubernetes
+Installation requires Kubernetes cluster v1.26, v1.27, v1.28 or v1.29 on one of the following Kubernetes
 providers:

 - Azure Kubernetes Service.